Skip to main content

 Human Informed Consent Form

-All projects with human participants must develop and submit to the GSDSEF SRC Pre-Approval process a Human Informed Consent Form.
+All projects with human participants must develop and submit to the GSDSEF SRC Approval process a Human Informed Consent Form.
 An informed consent/assent/permission form can be developed in consultation with the Teacher/Advisor, Designated Supervisor, or Qualified Scientist.
 This form is used to provide information to the research participant (and parent/guardian if participant is under 18) and to document an informed consent (and parent permission as necessary).

 The Human Informed Consent Form requires the following information: